To make this website work, we log user data. By using Shephard's online services, you agree to our Privacy Policy, including cookie policy.

 Whilst not explicitly expected to be the manufacturer for the A2CS program, reports had suggested Italy was seeking a 'double ticket' with a singular wider European OEM for the two programs to work in conjunction with CIO/Leonardo.

-According to Italian defence magazine RID, the leading platforms remain the CV90 Mk4 from Swedish manufacturer BAE Systems and the German Rheinmetall Lynx KF41.
+Following the breakdown, the leading platforms remained the CV90 Mk4 from Swedish manufacturer BAE Systems and the German Rheinmetall Lynx KF41.

-Given the breakdown in negotiations between KNDS and Leonardo regarding the Leopard 2A8, the likely alternative for the Italian MBT programme is the KF51 Panther from Rheinmetall, placing the German company in a good position to offer a Lynx/Panther 'double ticket'.
+Given the breakdown in negotiations between KNDS and Leonardo regarding the Leopard 2A8, the likely alternative for the Italian MBT programme was the KF51 Panther from Rheinmetall, which placed the German company in a good position to offer a Lynx/Panther 'double ticket'.

 Rheinmetall MoU

-As predicted by Shephard, Rheinmetall appears to have become the expected manufacturer for both the AICS programme and Italy's C1 Ariete replacement programme.
+As predicted by Shephard, Rheinmetall is the manufacturer for both the AICS programme and Italy's C1 Ariete replacement programme.

 In a 3 July 2024 MoU, Leonardo and Rheinmetall announced that "In particular, the future joint venture - headquartered in Italy - will be the Lead System Integrator, primecontractor and system integrator, in both the Italian programs (MBT and AICS) and will define the roadmap for the participation in the future European Main Ground Combat System (MGCS)."

-Whilst not a contract award, the MoU marks a significant step in the programme's future, with the KF41 as the expected platform.
+Whilst not a contract award, the MoU marked a significant step in the programme's future, with the KF41 as the successful platform.

 Rheinmetall - Leonardo Joint Venture

 In October 2024, Rheinmetall and Leonardo announced their intent to deliver a new infantry fighting vehicle to the Italian army within two years and a new main battle tank within three years.
-Formign a 50 - 50 Joint Venture known as Leonardo Rheinmetall Military Vehicles (LRMV) headquarter in La Spezia, production is expected to be collocated.
+Forming a 50 - 50 Joint Venture known as Leonardo Rheinmetall Military Vehicles (LRMV) headquartered in La Spezia, production is expected to be collocated.

 Included in this was the confirmation of a planned 1050 IFVs crossing 16 variants through to 2040 at a cost of $16.4 billion.